-The Bureau of Land Management (BLM) accepted comments until September 10 on Alton Coal Development’s proposal to expand its coal mine to potentially operate around the clock for the next 25 years on over 3,500 acres a mere 10 miles from Bryce Canyon National Park.
-More than 150 daily truck trips would be needed to haul nearly 45 million tons of coal to the nearest railroad to be burned in a dirty coal plant nearby or overseas.
+The Bureau of Land Management (BLM) accepted comments until September 10, 2015 on Alton Coal Development’s proposal to expand its coal mine to potentially operate around the clock for the next 16 years on 2,114 additional acres a mere 10 miles from Bryce Canyon National Park.
+More than 100 daily truck trips would be needed to haul nearly 30 million tons of coal to the nearest railroad to be burned in a dirty coal plant nearby or overseas.

 The BLM acknowledges that the project will have adverse impacts including increased nighttime skyglow, elevated ambient noise levels, and the release of haze-causing, toxic air pollutants that could affect wildlife habitat, recreation, neighboring communities, and tourism related businesses.